chrisjdavies/vscode-copy-snippet/README.md

       237 }
 ```

-Which are then easily referred to [1] in the accompanying text.
+This helps when making references to different parts of the code [1] in a
+vulnerability/bug report.

+## Commands

+Copy Snippet adds the following commands to the command palette:

+- Copy Snippet: Copy with path
+- Copy Snippet: Copy

 ## Configuration